 Signature: (parent/ guardian)

 Print name:

 Date:

-Authorisation: (School Nurse)

-Authorisation: (Headteacher / Deputy Headteacher / E arly Years Manager)
+Authorisation: (Headteacher / Deputy Headteacher / Pre-School Manager / Little Pilgrims Manager/School Nurse)

 Date:

 ISSUING MEDICINES TO A CHILD

 This form should be stored with the medicine at all times.

 Main School - Once a dose has been given the form should be sent home to parents either (i) with the medicine or (ii) via book bags.